WPBeginner

 define('WP_POST_REVISIONS', false );

 We hope this article helped you learn how to use WordPress post revisions to undo changes and how to manage post revisions for larger sites.
-You may also want to see our beginners guide on managing your editorial workflow in WordPress.
+You may also want to see our beginner guide on managing your editorial workflow in WordPress and how to start a WordPress blog.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.